Abhinav281203/knowledge-graphs-and-rag/README.md

 # Knowledge Graphs and RAG

-Knowledge graph implementation using Nebula Graph + Retrieval augmented generation An example of a knowledge graph is `Dumbledore.html` where we can see the relationships between various entities with `depth=1`, mainly focusing on the character <a href="https://en.wikipedia.org/wiki/Albus_Dumbledore">Albus Dumbledore<a> from Harry Potter
+Knowledge graph implementation using Nebula Graph + Retrieval augmented generation.
+An example of a knowledge graph is `Dumbledore.html` where we can see the relationships between various entities with `depth=1`, mainly focusing on the character <a href="https://en.wikipedia.org/wiki/Albus_Dumbledore">Albus Dumbledore<a> from Harry Potter.

 ![Sample.png](./Sample.png)